 The RobinCTRL circle is first selected.
 Then the animation start and end frame values are extracted from the GUI.
 Next getNodHeadFrames(), getNodHeadAmplitude(), getNodHeadSpeed() extract the frames per hop, amplitude and speed values from the GUI.
 The flip parameter is a boolean which decides whether the movement should be symmetric or not (ie. hopping up and down, rather than hopping up and then jumping to a down pose briskly).

 The two for loops that follow travel through the frames of animation and set a keyframe at every step.
 The inner loop is the one that creates the individual hopping movement, while the outer loop makes sure all the frames between the start and end frames are covered.
 The angle, which controls the point on the sine wave we’re currently at, goes from 0 to in nodHeadFrames steps.
 This is the parameter set by the getNodHeadFrames() method.
 The last two lines from the inner for loop set the calculated headRotation in the NodHead field of the RobinCTRL circle controller and add a keyframe to this new value.

 Similar steps can be seen in the remaining movement component tabs.
 Individual methods were written for each tab, but I believe they can be reduced considerably as the current code is repetitive.
 For future work, it would be nice to introduce techniques for creating animation sequences (eg. hop for 30 frames, stop, look around etc.).
 Also, saving parameter settings would be useful for recreating popular animations like flying or whatever the user enjoyed doing.

-Please have a play and tell me what you think!
+Please have a play with the code (link to GitHub code and Maya file) and tell me what you think!
 Thank you!